Published: June 2023

 George D. Yancopoulos, M.D., Ph.D., has built and managed Regeneron alongside Leonard S. Schleifer, M.D., Ph.D., since 1989.
-He is currently president and chief scientific officer and has served on the board since 2001.
+He is currently board co-chair, president and chief scientific officer.

 Early Life and Inspiration